clairepfau/clairepfau/README.md

 ## 🚀 Current Projects

-**🎛️ DIY Quad Cortex**: Converting an old gaming laptop into an all-in-one live guitar processing solution with analog controls, e-ink display, and foot switches - because great tone shouldn't cost $2000.
+**🎛️ DIY Quad Cortex**: Converting an old gaming laptop into an all-in-one live guitar processing solution with analog controls, e-ink display, and foot switches - because great tone doesn't need to cost $2000.

 **🎵 Live Sample Player**: Raspberry Pi + Xbox 360 controller system for triggering band intros and 808 drops during live shows.
 Built this because we needed it and commercial solutions were overpriced.